LostTrackpad/LostTrackpad/README.md

 I can be reached at `lamhung12700@gmail.com` or as `LostTrackpads` on Discord.

+**I can't separate humorous communication from non-humor communication, especially online.
+You might want to tone down your humor when talking to me.**

 Fun fact: You can see this README's history [here!](https://github.com/LostTrackpad/LostTrackpad/commits/main/)